mobily-enterprises/jsonreststores/README.md

 By default, this method simply logs the problem.
 However, in a real application you may want to consider a more careful approach.

+# Conclusion

+I started writing this module to make it easy to write stores.
+While it _is_ really easy to create stores with JsonRestStores, and the module itself is quite simple in the way it works, there _is_ a lot to learn, especially if you want to use its more advanced features.